Last updated on May 4th, 2021 at 09:06 am

 Analysis / Bias

-In review, the Daily Beast tends to publish left leaning stories utilizing sensationalized headlines with emotionally loaded words such as “No, Rudy: Trump Isn’t Othello.
+In review, the Daily Beast tends to publish left-leaning stories utilizing sensationalized headlines with emotionally loaded words such as “No, Rudy: Trump Isn’t Othello.
 He’s Iago” and “Imagine a Trump Who Could Constrain Himself and Just Talk About the Economy.”
-However, they do typically source the info in their reports by using credible sources such as Reuters, PBS, Slate, NY Times as well as sourcing themselves.
+However, they typically source the info in their reports using credible sources such as Reuters, PBS, Slate, NY Times, and sources themselves.